 Meet our Trustees and find out what inspired them to give up their time for the Trust below.

 David Cohen (Trust Chairman)

-David has recently retired after a career spanning 41 years with Midland Bank and latterly HSBC.
+David was the Trust’s Honorary Treasurer from 2009 and appointed Chair in 2016.
+He retired after a career spanning 41 years with Midland Bank and latterly HSBC.
 David has been interested in natural history for the majority of his life and became a serious birdwatcher in his mid-twenties.
 In the early years, he worked as a volunteer for the RSPB, organising indoor and outdoor events for local members, fundraising and membership recruitment.
 In the late 1980s, he became heavily involved with the Leicestershire & Rutland Ornithological Society, serving as Chairman and Outings Organiser for a number of years.
-He is a regular participant in surveys organised by the BTO and has been a member of the Lincolnshire Wildlife Trust since 1996.
-He is currently Treasurer of Hill Holt Wood Limited, a local charity and Social Enterprise Company based at Norton Disney and is Chairman of the Relocation Committee of Lincoln Rugby Football Club.
+He is a regular participant in surveys organised by the BTO.

 David Sheppard (Deputy Chairman)

-David Sheppard is Trust Deputy Chairman, convenor of the Nature Reserve Development Team and an active member of his local Area Group.
-David is a nationally recognised invertebrate expert, formally with Natural England and it's predecessor organisations.
-Having been appointed a Trustee in 2000, David is predominantly involved in the surveying and monitoring of nature reserves and the wider countryside.
+David Sheppard was appointed a Trustee in 1993.
+He is convenor of the Nature Reserve Development Team, an active member of his local Area Group and Watch leader.
+David is a nationally recognised invertebrate expert, formally with Natural England and its predecessor organisations.
+David is kept busy surveying and monitoring nature reserves and the wider countryside.